mihafil/academic/_pages/pet.md

 ---
 layout: archive
-title: "Photoinduced electron transfer and SOCT-ISC"
+title: "Excited-State Control: Charge Transfer and Intersystem Crossing"
 permalink: /pages/pet
 author_profile: true
 ---
+Intersystem crossing (ISC)

+A central goal of my research is to understand and control intersystem crossing (ISC) in organic molecules.
+ISC governs whether a photoexcited chromophore remains in the singlet manifold (leading to fluorescence) or accesses triplet states.
+Triplet excited states are particularly valuable because their long lifetimes enable efficient energy and electron transfer to surrounding molecules, underpinning key photochemical functions in energy conversion, photocatalysis, and biomedical applications.

+Traditionally, high triplet yields in organic systems have been achieved by incorporating heavy atoms.
+While effective, this approach can increase cost and raise sustainability and toxicity concerns.
+My work has focused on heavy-atom-free routes to triplet formation, delivering organic photosensitizers with triplet yields and reactive oxygen species (ROS) generation efficiencies comparable to those of widely used noble-metal complexes, while offering a more environmentally benign and synthetically versatile alternative.

+Charge transfer-mediated ISC

-Photoinduced electron transfer in the excited state is a common phenomenon, observed for dye molecules containing electron-donor and acceptor groups.
+Photoinduced electron transfer (PET) in the excited state is a common phenomenon, observed for dye molecules containing electron-donor and acceptor groups.
 Electronic structure of such molecules provides a possibility that after light absorption the electron is transferred from the donor unit to the acceptor, which creates a highly dipolar excited state - charge-transfer (CT) state.

 <table width="600" border="0" cellpadding="5">
 <tr>